Tom Leonard (Michigan politician): Criminal justice reform

 The first bills signed into law in Michigan in 2017 were a package of bills to reform the state's prison system and reduce recidivism.
 A similar package of bills had failed during the previous term.

 Leonard also supported an effort to reform civil asset forfeiture, a practice he said “opens the door for abuse.”
 Efforts to reform civil asset forfeiture had been smaller and more incremental in recent years, but the version Leonard pushed through required a conviction for the first time.
 The Detroit News called the bill an “important” reform.

 Marijuana legalization

-After U.S. Attorney General Jeff Sessions moved to prosecute medical marijuana patients nationwide, Speaker Leonard said his fellow Republican, Sessions, should "back off."
+After U.S. Attorney General Jeff Sessions moved to prosecute medical marijuana patients nationwide, Leonard said his fellow Republican, Sessions, should "back off."
 Leonard called marijuana a states' rights issue and emphasized that Michigan voters had already overwhelmingly voted in favor of legalizing medical marijuana.

 Leonard does not personally support recreational marijuana.
 However, he has committed to doing everything he can as the state's attorney general to uphold marijuana legalization if the voters pass it into law.